SEC football midterm grades: Which teams are acing their tests and which are flunking out?

 – Aria Gerson

-This article originally appeared on Nashville Tennessean: SEC football grades: Report card for each team halfway through season
+This article originally appeared on Nashville Tennessean: SEC football midterm report card: Grading each team halfway through season